S W E E T T H A M E S R U N S O F T LY

 In 2014 Charles set up ‘The Thames Group of Artists’, a collective of thirteen working artists, each with a direct link to the River Thames, either through family, childhood or domicile.

-With the support of ‘Arts Council England’ and the independent arts organisation ‘Metal’, Charles commissioned award winning architect and theatre designer, John Lyall to create a pop up art gallery and performance space in which to present a travelling installation entitled ‘Sweet Thames Run Softly’ to tour the Thames Delta region of South East England throughout 2015 and beyond.
+With the support of ‘Arts Council England’ and the independent arts organisation ‘Metal’, Charles commissioned award winning architect and theatre designer, John Lyall to create a pop up art gallery and performance space in which to present a travelling installation entitled ‘Sweet Thames Run Softly’ which toured the Thames Delta region of South East England throughout 2015.

 As a direct result of the ‘Sweet Thames Run Softly’ project, Charles was commissioned to arrange and direct a platform performance of ‘The Waste Land’ for the ‘TS Eliot Prize for Poetry’ Readings held at the Royal Festival Hall, London in January 2016.

-An introduction to 'Sweet Thames Run Softly' with extracts from TS Eliot's The Waste Land, performed by Charles Sharman-Cox.
+An introduction to 'Sweet Thames Run Softly' by Charles Sharman-Cox.
 For more information go to: